-- Each lesson will start with a warm up (retrieval) that will either focus on vocabulary or knowledge.
+- Each lesson will start with retrieval that will either focus on vocabulary or previous knowledge.
 This is so children are remembering more and to help children to commit to their long term memory. - Introducing the new learning objective or learning question, this should involve finding out what children think they already know.
-This could be done through using a 'Concept Cartoon' to address any misconceptions the children may have. - There will then be an input led by the teacher and children are encouraged to engage and ask questions.

-- After the input, children will then have chance to explore through activities that are set by the class teacher.
-This could be using the internet, sorting pictures, using equipment etc. - At all stages of the lesson, it is expected that teachers are monitoring, supporting and assessing children. - Teachers will support lower ability children through adaptive teaching, appropriate tasks, pre learning and similarly extend higher ability children by providing opportunities for them to demonstrate working at greater depth. - All lessons will end with some sort of reflection, review or discussion. - It should be evident, which enquiry strand is being covered during the lesson, not only in the MTP but in the actual lesson.
+This could be done through using a 'Concept Cartoon' to address any misconceptions the children may have. - There will then be an input led by the teacher and children are encouraged to engage and ask questions. - After the input, children will then have a chance to explore through activities that are set by the class teacher.
+This could be using the internet, sorting pictures, using equipment etc. - At all stages of the lesson, it is expected that teachers are monitoring, supporting and assessing children. - Adaptive teaching will support children particularly those with SEND through appropriate tasks, pre learning and similarly extend higher ability children by providing opportunities for them to demonstrate working at greater depth. - All lessons will end with some sort of reflection, review or discussion and an opportunity for children to think, write and talk like a scientist. - It should be evident which enquiry strand is being covered during the lesson not only in the MTP, but in the actual lesson.